matjack9/my-dear-watson/README.md

 ### Cached Averages

 The backend API renders not only the analysis of one Twitter handle, but also the averages of all Twitter handles in the database.
-In order to minimize the database queries, there is an analysis_metadata table storing the analysis averages.
+In order to minimize database queries, there is an analysis_metadata table storing the analysis averages.
 Each time an analysis saves to the database, a callback updates the analysis_metadata averages thereby caching the average scores.
+A request can simply query the averages on this table as opposed to demanding ActiveRecord calculate them all in that instant.

 `app/models/value.rb`